ibm-cloud-docs/assistant/dialog-runtime.md

 1. Click **Disambiguation**.
 1. In the *Enable disambiguation* section, switch the toggle to **On**.
 1. In the prompt message field, add text to show before the list of dialog node options.
 For example, *What do you want to do?*
-1. In the none of the above message field, add text to display as an additional option that users can pick if none of the other dialog nodes reflect what the user wants to do.
+1.  **Optional**: In the none of the above message field, add text to display as an additional option that users can pick if none of the other dialog nodes reflect what the user wants to do.
 Keep the message short, so it displays inline with the other options.
 For example, *None of the above*.

+    If a user chooses this option, it is equivalent to the user submitting an empty user input.
+This action typically triggers the anything else node in your dialog tree.
 1. Click **Close**
 1. Decide which dialog nodes you want the assistant to ask for help with.